 Functional Nanoparticles & Films - Technology & Applications

 We will start with the fascinating history of this technology from ink production in ancient China and Greece to the Bible printing by Gutemberg in Mainz and to the current manufacture of optical fibers, carbon blacks, filamentary nickel, pigments and fumed silica through valiant Edisonian research.
 Opportunities for aerosol synthesis of functional materials are highlighted.
-An overview of flame, plasma laser and hot-wall reactors for synthesis of metal, alloys, ceramics as well as their composites is given.
-Fundamental physico-chemical phenomena that control these processes are presented along with engineering design principles combining fluid and particle dynamics.
+An overview of flame and hot-wall reactors for synthesis of metal, alloys, ceramics as well as their composites is given.
+Fundamental physical and chemical phenomena that control these processes are presented along with engineering design principles combining fluid and particle dynamics.

 Emphasis is placed on scalable flame reactors that dominate both by value and volume today’s manufacture of nanostructured materials.
 In particular, it is highlighted the versatile flame spray pyrolysis process for synthesis of metal/ceramic particles for catalysts (CeO2/ZrO2, Pt/Al2O3, TiO2/SiO2) biomaterials such as translucent and radio-opaque Ta2O5/SiO2.
-Synthesis of solid nano- or hollow micro-particles of Bi2O3, CeO2 or Al2O3 by combustion spraying of solutions or emulsions will be shown along with process design criteria.
+Synthesis of solid nano- or hollow micro-particles of Bi2O3, CeO2 or Al2O3 by combustion spraying of solutions, emulsions or slurries will be shown along with process design criteria.
+Next, the course highlights specific cases for hot-wall synthesis of selected metals (Al, Bi, Pd and Zn) and even co-production of solar H2.
 Scale-up will be discussed showing how design correlations are developed with reactors of various sizes along with principles for synthesis of aggregates and agglomerates.
 Gas-phase coating with oxide or carbon films will be discussed.
-Case studies of novel products will be highlighted focusing of heterogeneous catalysts and gas sensors.
-If there is interest and time, aerosol synthesis of dental materials and food fortificants will be discussed.

 A scalable, dry technology for synthesis of high purity nanoparticles with closely controlled characteristics is presented.
 This is advantageous over classic wet chemistry technologies (sol-gel or precipitation) as it does not use their multiple processing steps (e.g. washing, drying, calcination etc.) and high volumes of liquid byproducts.
 In addition, particle collection is easier from gas than liquid streams, high purity products (e.g. optical fibers) with unique morphology (e.g. fumed silica) and phase composition can be made in the gas-phase Today industry uses dry technology for manufacture of carbon blacks and simple oxides after several years of evolutionary research.
 As a result, it is practically impossible to use these units for synthesis of functional inorganic (mixed ceramic or metal-ceramic) nanoparticles without going through the same costly and time-consuming cycle as shareholders have no patience or stomach for it.